gpuocelot/gpuocelot/README.md

 We make Ocelot great again: yes, you can compile it in Ubuntu 22.04 with recent version of CUDA, and most of the tests are passing (see below).

+## Features

+* PTX 2.2 and Fermi device architecture: Floating point results should be within the ULP limits in the PTX ISA manual.
+Over 500 unit tests verify that the behaviour matches NVIDIA devices.

+* Four backends: A functional PTX emulator.
+A PTX to LLVM to x86/ARM JIT.
+A PTX to CAL JIT for AMD devices (beta).
+A PTX to PTX JIT for NVIDIA devices.

+* A full-featured PTX 2.2 IR: An analysis/optimization pass interface over PTX (Control flow graph, dataflow graph, dominator/postdominator trees, structured control tree).
+Optimizations can be plugged in as modules.

+* Correctness checking tools: A memory checker (detects unaligned and out of bounds accesses).
+A race detector.
+An interactive debugger (allows stepping through PTX instructions).

+* An instruction trace analyzer interface: Allows user-defined modules to receive callbacks when PTX instructions are executed.
+Can be used to compute metrics over applications or perform correctness checks.

+* A CUDA API frontend: Existing CUDA programs can be directly linked against Ocelot.
+Device pointers can be shared across host threads.
+Multiple devices can be controlled from the same host thread (cudaSetDevice can be called multiple times).

 ## Building

 ```